 If your company doesn’t have a professional software package which synchronizes current pricing to recipes, then using Excel is a good alternative.
 The Excel Recipe Template with Inventory file below will allow you to add multiple recipes to one Excel workbook and link all the recipes to one master inventory sheet.
 To update the pricing on all your recipes, simply update the prices on the inventory tab and all your recipes will be updated with current prices.
 I suggest that you keep the number of recipes per workbook under about 100, otherwise the file can become so large that it may run slowly.

 Some knowledge of using Excel, especially Excel formulas, is helpful.
 But, the video demo should give you the tools to be able to use the file even if you are unfamiliar with Excel.
 You will however have to have a copy of Microsoft Excel on your computer in order to open and use this file.
 But if you are searching for professional inventory software then here is some info to get you started.

 - 7:35 editing and working in the inventory list

 - 7:44 adding “quick commands” which make using Excel easier

 - 13:39 moving tabs

 - 14:10 creating an index with hyperlinks to the recipes

-The Inventory and Recipe Template used in the tutorial below is available for free download,
+The Inventory & Recipe Template in the tutorial below is available to all Paid Subscribers

 Note: Microsoft Excel Required (not included)